angular/angular.io/README.md

 - `git clean -xdf`

-Also, there is a script available for Linux and OSX users that will setup the project using the steps shown in this section:
+Also, there is a script available for Linux, OSX and Windows Gitbash users that will setup the project using the steps shown in this section:

-- `./scripts/install.sh`
+- `npm install --no-optional && ./scripts/examples-install.sh`

 ### Run with current build instead of release packages
 Can switch the `@angular` packages in `~/public/docs/_examples/node_modules` to the current build packages with